 Equilo's disruptive solution

 We harness big data, deep analytics, and machine learning to provide decision-makers with the information they need to catalyze transformative gender equality and social inclusion.
-We deliver intelligently automated gender equality and social inclusion analysis, tools, and action plans customized for sector and geography.
+We deliver intelligently automated gender equality and social inclusion analytics products and tools, customized for sector and geography.

 Equilo provides better, faster, and more cost-effective social and gender analysis.
-It can be used for development project planning, business development, emergency response, due diligence, and private investments across 18 sectors globally.
+The suite of products can be used for development project planning, business development, emergency response, due diligence, and investment financial modeling and decision-making across 18 sectors globally.

 Data changes constantly.